pmareke/learn-ruby-with-tests/content.en/_index.md

 * Some experience with programming.
 * Comfortable using the terminal.

+## Code Examples

+The code for each chapter is available [here](https://github.com/pmareke/learn-ruby-with-tests/tree/main/examples).

 ## Feedback

 * Add issues/submit PRs [here](https://github.com/pmareke/learn-ruby-with-tests) or [tweet me @pmareke](https://twitter.com/pmareke)